wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-When the controller was created, a function named `index()` was automatically added, we're not going to need this for the project so delete that function.
+When the controller was created, a function named `index()` was automatically added.
+We're not going to need this for the project, so delete that function.

 Now we'll create our `listAction()` which will retrieve all alerts from the database and return them as a JSON response.
 Add the `listAction()` to your controller as shown below: